Eco-anxiety

 Minibeast Colouring Sheet

-We have created these sheets for younger children as part of our work around composting and food waste.
+We have created these sheets for younger children as part of our work about composting and food waste.
 All these creatures live in compost and help it change from food waste, twigs and leaves into wonderful food for plants.

 Compost Curriculum